Restriction and decoupling estimates for the hyperbolic paraboloid in $\mathbb{R}^3$: Bilinear refined decoupling

 Throughout this section, we fix $\e$ and let $K_1=R^{\e^{6}}$, $K_2=R^{\e^{4}}$, $K_3=R^{\e^{2}}$.
 Note that $1\ll K_1\ll K_2\ll K_3\ll R^\e$. $K_1$ will be used to enforce the broad-narrow dichotomy, $K_2$ will be the eccentricity of the rectangles, $K_3$ we be a threshold factor that enforces the stopping time.

 We start by recalling a few tools from the previous section, adapted to the new context.
 Definition \ref{transversality} introduced transverse squares that are separated by $\sim 1$.
 We will now encounter pairs of squares that are separated by $\ll 1$. \begin{definition} We will refer to a pair of squares in $[-1,1]^2$ as being in {\bf general position} if the line joining their centers has slope of absolute value $\sim 1$.
-A thin rectangle is in general position if its long central line satisfies the same property. \end{definition} Throughout this section $Q$ will refer to an arbitrary $\sqrt{R}$-ball in $\R^3$. \begin{lemma} Consider a pair of $r$-squares $(\alpha_1,\alpha_2)$ in general position, with centers at distance $d$ satisfying $dR^{1/2}r K_2\gtrsim 1.$ We have where $\omega_j$ are $(r/K_2,r)$-rectangles in general position. \end{lemma} \begin{proof}Use Lemma \ref{main-tool}. \end{proof} We note that this result proves an equivalence (double inequality) between the uncoupled term on the left, and the decoupled term on the right.
-Thus, this reverse square function estimate is reversible; terms on the right hand side may be conveniently recoupled.
-See \eqref{NB}.
+A thin rectangle is in general position if its long central line satisfies the same property. \end{definition} Throughout this section, $Q$ will refer to an arbitrary $\sqrt{R}$-ball in $\R^3$.
+We will consider various pairs of disjoint squares with diameter $\sim r$ and separation $d$.
+Unless stated otherwise, it will be implicitly assumed that $d\ge r$.
+This separation condition records the fact that the squares are not neighbors, and is preserved for pairs consisting of their descendants, as $d$ does not decrease. \begin{lemma} Assume $\widehat{f}$ is supported on $N_{1/\sqrt{R}}(\ZH)$.
+Consider a pair of $r$-squares $(\alpha_1,\alpha_2)$ in general position, with centers at distance $d$ satisfying $dR^{1/2}r \gtrsim K_2$ (in addition to the implicit assumption that $d\ge r$).
+We have where $\omega_j$ are $(r/K_2,r)$-rectangles in general position. \end{lemma} \begin{proof} The diameter of $Q$ is consistent with the thickness $1/\sqrt{R}$ of the frequency support, so $Q$ can be discarded using the Uncertainty Principle.
+We now use Lemma \ref{main-tool} as in Step 4 of the proof of Proposition \ref{diowue8tu954iy967u989}.
+The affine transformation